daniehej/docs_xavier/quick-start.md

 4. Install Ubuntu in the VM

-5. (Optional) Once Ubuntu is installed, if you want to drag and drop tiles into the VM, you need to install open-vm-tools for resolution scaling and clip board sharing:
+5. (Optional) Once Ubuntu is installed, if you want to drag and drop files into the VM, you need to install open-vm-tools for resolution scaling and clip board sharing:

     1.  sudo apt update && sudo apt -y upgrade && sudo apt